 In order for voters to be more informed about the contributors to election campaigns, the Political Reform Act ("Act") requires committees to file certain contribution reports within 24 hours.
 During the 90-day period before an election or on the date of the election, a general purpose committee that makes contributions of \$1,000 or more to support or oppose a candidate or ballot measure must file the Form 497 (24-Hour/10-Day Contribution Report) within 24 hours from the time the contribution is made.
-In addition, state and local committees outside of the 90-day, 24-hour reporting period may be required to file the Form 497 in detail.
+In addition, state and local committees outside of the 90-day, 24-hour reporting period may be required to file the Form 497 within 10 business days.
+This chapter discusses the Form 497 in detail.
 All contributions reported on the Form 497 must also be reported on the committee's next regular campaign statement (e.g., Form 460).